Dynamics of attractor transitions in Boolean networks under noise

 We consider a Boolean network which consists of $N$ nodes.
 Each node $i$ has a binary state $x_i \in \{ 0,1 \}$, and the state of the system at time $t$ is given by the vector $\mathbf{x}(t) = (x_1(t),x_2(t),\cdots, x_N(t))$.
 The evolution of the system follows a deterministic update rule:

-where $F$ is a Boolean function that governs the dynamics of nodes based on the states of its input nodes at time $t$.
+where $F$ is a Boolean function that governs the dynamics of nodes based on the states of its input nodes.
 The Boolean function $F$ is predefined and remains fixed throughout the evolution of the system.
 The system updates all nodes in parallel at each time step.
 Since the dynamics are deterministic, the system eventually converges to a single attractor in any finite system.
 These attractors can be either fixed points where the state remains a single state or limit cycles where the system oscillates among a finite set of states \cite{kauffman_book}.

 An example of a Boolean network with $N=3$ is depicted in Fig.~\ref{fig1}(a).
 The wiring structure shows regulatory influences between nodes through directed edges, with Boolean functions specifying how each node updates its state based on its inputs.
 The corresponding state space of the network is shown in Fig.~\ref{fig1}(b), where each node represents a possible configuration of the system and directed edges indicate deterministic evolution between states according to the Boolean update rules.
 As shown in Fig.~\ref{fig1}(b), all trajectories eventually lead to one of the attractors, which can be either a fixed point or a limit cycle.